anhinga/2019-python-drafts/vispy/README.md

 In the `vispy_example.py` in this directory, the vertex shader program is at lines 16-50 and the fragment shader program is at lines 54-210, so this is an example of a really shader-heavy code (35+155=190 lines are in shaders, that's out of the 311 lines of the overall length of `vispy_example.py`).

 [The Book of Shaders](https://thebookofshaders.com/) is a nice tutorial book on fragment shaders.

+***

+And, more specifically, [the chapter on Fractal Brownian Motion](https://thebookofshaders.com/13/) references the website of Íñigo Quílez, and, in particular, his articles on [advanced value noise](http://www.iquilezles.org/www/articles/morenoise/morenoise.htm) and [domain warping](http://www.iquilezles.org/www/articles/warp/warp.htm).

+The first of these articles provides information on how his famous [Elevated](http://www.iquilezles.org/prods/index.htm#elevated) 4 kb intro is made.
+I wanted to understand that one since I first seen it a few years ago.